AntoniadisCorp/deploy4scrap/README.md

 - Start, stop, and delete machines
 - Execute tasks on running machines
 - Firebase JWT authentication
-- Prometheus metrics for fly auto-scaling
+- Prometheus metrics for fly auto-scaling based on active requests and queue depth
+- Autoscaling based on CPU and memory usage

 ## Installation